OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-09.md

 ## Proverbs 9:15

-calling to those who pass by, who are going straight on their way,
+calling out to those who pass by, while they are going on their way,

 ## Proverbs 9:16